-There’s so much to see and do, from tours of the majestic State Capitol, to biking along Hudson River trails, to great concerts and theater at stunning venues, from the historic Palace Theatre to the modern, gravity-defying Egg at the Empire State Plaza.
+There’s so much to see and do, from tours of the majestic State Capitol to biking along Hudson River trails, to great concerts and theater at stunning venues, and the historic Palace Theatre to the modern, gravity-defying Egg at the Empire State Plaza.

 Built in the style of a French chateau, this architectural marvel has ornate details like the "Million Dollar Staircase" carved with 300 portraits of famous New Yorkers.
-Take a look and see how many faces you can find.
+Take a look and see how many faces you recognize.

-Trolley tours, walking tours, and Albany Super Ducks land and water tours start here.
+Trolley tours, walking tours, and the Historic Downtown Albany Food Tour (new for 2018, Fridays from May 4 to October) start here.
 Don’t miss the fantastic Henry Hudson Planetarium.
 Get travel information and learn all about Albany, from 1609 to present day.

 Families love the treetop challenge course and zipline park set on a mountaintop in Glenville, about 30 minutes from Albany.
 Spring through November.

-With classic kiddie rides, thrill rides and concessions, this family friendly amusement park’s fun for all ages.
+With classic kiddie rides, thrill rides, and concessions, this family-friendly amusement park is fun for all ages.
 Open from spring to early September.

 Take a short walk up the hill to visit the magnificent State Capitol, a marvel of 19th-century grandeur.